 If you add new fish and aquatic plants to an aquarium that is too cold, or too warm, your aquarium is less likely to thrive.
 Regular maintenance of aquarium water, including close attention to water temperature, will ensure that your freshwater tropical fish stay healthy.

-Freshwater tropical aquariums should be kept at approximately 77 degrees F for optimal fish health.
-Although tropical fish can survive in water ranging from 72 degrees F to 82 degrees F, it is best to hover around the 77 degree mark if you have a variety of freshwater tropical fish species in one tank.
+Freshwater tropical aquariums should be kept at approximately 77 degrees Fahrenheit for optimal fish health.
+Although tropical fish can survive in water ranging from 73 to 82 degrees Fahrenheit, it is best to hover around the 77 degree mark if you have a variety of freshwater tropical fish species in one tank.

 Keeping your aquarium water warm enough for freshwater tropical fish is not difficult.
-The use of a special aquarium heater, that is submerged into the water or hanging on the edge of the tank, should do the trick.
+The use of a special aquarium heater, either submerged into the water or hanging on the edge of the tank, should do the trick.
 Heaters are rated on their heat output, and sold according to the size of aquarium they need to heat.
 When purchasing an aquarium heater, be aware of the size of the aquarium it will be placed in.

 Do not place your tropical aquarium in the sun to warm the water.
 The excessive exposure to sunlight will increase the amount of algae growth in the fish tank.
 Also, the sun cannot be regulated, and the water may get too warm, too quickly, and kill the fish or plants inside.

 Tropical fish aquariums that have water at the proper temperature will have clear water and be less likely to grow algae.
 The water shouldn't feel hot to the touch or have ice on top.
 The fish and plants should be thriving and moving about normally.
 For optimal aquarium success, research the temperature requirements of specific fish species in your tank, and combine only those compatible in both demeanor and temperature requirements.